n0nick/iterated_learning_model/README.md

 1. All full meanings (sentences) are comprised of three parts: Agent, Patient and Predicate.
 They are all mandatory.
-2. Meaning units (whether ufll or partial) cannot have more than one word assigned to them.
+2. Meaning units (whether full or partial) cannot have more than one word assigned to them.
-3. Generalizations are done on the maximal possible level; A learner would always prefer the most generic rule (a take on Ocaam's Razor).
+3. Generalizations are done on the maximal possible level; a learner would always prefer the most generic rule (a take on Occam's Razor).
 This specifically means that word learning is done using a Longest Common Substring algorithm.
 4. Generalizations are done naively.
 Specifically, the said Longest Common